yellowdog/python-examples/README.md

 Resources are updated by re-running the `yd-create` command with the same (edited) resource specifications.
 Update operations will prompt the user for approval: as in other commands, this can be overridden using the `--yes` command line option.

-The update action will create any resources that are not already present in the Platform, and it will update any resources that are already present (whether the resources have changed or not).
-It does **not** delete resources that are present in the Platform but not in the resource specifications.
+The update action will create any resources that are not already present in the Platform, and it will update any resources that are already present.
+The command does not check for specific differences, so an unchanged resource specification will still cause an update.

 ### Resource Removal